Explore Mount Vernon

 Washington hired professional gardeners to tend the garden enclosures.
 Though at first he just sought a good kitchen gardener, by 1797 Washington searched for an individual that "ought to be a good Kitchen and Nursery Gardener; to have some knowledge of a Green & hot house, and how to raise things in hot beds."
 The gardener had a free hand to tend the plants, but Washington expected weekly reports to record the activities accomplished.
 Gardeners' duties have not changed for over 200 years: they planted, staked, weeded, harvested fruits, berries and vegetables and collected seed for sowing the following year.
 Accounting for their days, gardeners reported passing time "By Pruning of Gooseberry, & Currant Bushes & Pruning of fruit trees--Say Apple trees," "By Digging, Sowing pease, Spinage, & planting Onions," and "By Diging & dressing the flour plots in the high Garden, Stakeing peas, weeding carrots, Onions."
 At night, the gardener continued to improve his skills by reading and studying garden books of the period.

-Manure, compost or dung was considered necessary to all soils.
+Manure, compost, or dung was considered necessary to all soils.
 It was the salvation for soils robbed of their fertility and viewed as a material to improve all plants.
-In April 14, 1760, Washington described in his diary an experiment to determine the best compost for plants.
-He set up a box with 10 apartments, each containing 3 peaks of earth from the farm.
-The first box was the control, and to the others he added equal amounts of compost, dung, or mud from the creek, which he referred to as "Black Mould."
-In each division, three grains of wheat, oats and barley were planted at equal distance and depth.
+On April 14, 1760, Washington described in his diary an experiment to determine the best compost for plants.
+He set up a box with ten sections, each containing three peaks of earth from the farm.
+The first box was the control, and in the others he added equal amounts of compost, dung, or mud from the creek, which he referred to as "Black Mould."
+In each division, three grains of wheat, oats, and barley were planted at equal distance and depth.
 The results from the experiment showed that the best compost was the hardest to come by—the Black Creek Mould.
-Of all the dungs, horse manure was considered the best, but dung from cow, oxen, hog and sheep all had their good qualities and were suggested for use.
+Of all the dungs, horse manure was considered the best, but dung from cow, oxen, hog, and sheep all had their good qualities and were suggested for use.
 There was a warning about pigeon and chicken manure because it was very hot and could burn plants.
 When it was to be used, it was suggested to use half as much of that material than the others.
-Depending on the use, manures could be used fresh but very often the manures, even human, were meant to go through a heat or decomposition of upwards to a fortnight or two weeks before it was used.
+Depending on the use, manures could be used fresh but very often the manures were meant to go through a heat or decomposition of upwards to a fortnight or two weeks before it was used.
 Washington's interest in manures and compost and their importance is obvious in a letter he penned to his friend George William Fairfax requesting that he find Washington a farm manager: "above all, Midas like, one who can convert everything he touches into manure, as the first transmutation towards Gold."